chris-moreton/rival-chess-haskell/README.md

 ## Some useful functions

+Here are some of the functions used in the program.
+I've written them here as test cases showing the inputs and expected outputs.

 ### Get moves for a position (does not filter checks)

     describe "moves" $ do
-        it "Get all moves for a position" $ do sort (map algebraicMoveFromMove (moves (getPosition "n5k1/1P2P1n1/1n2q2p/P1pP4/5R2/3K1B2/1r2N2P/6r1 w - c6 0 1")))
+        it "Gets all moves for a position" $ do sort (map algebraicMoveFromMove (moves (getPosition "n5k1/1P2P1n1/1n2q2p/P1pP4/5R2/3K1B2/1r2N2P/6r1 w - c6 0 1")))
                 `shouldBe` [
                       "a5a6","a5b6"